 Your undertone is one of the most important things to consider when it comes to selecting tattoo colors, but why is that?
 Why should your complexion make such a big difference?

-What you’re touching when you run your hand across your skin is only its surface layer, known as the epidermis.
-EVen though your tattoo will look like its sitting on the surface of your skin, the ink will actually be on a deeper skin layer, called the dermis.
+What you’re touching when you run your hand across your skin is only the surface layer, known as the epidermis.
+Even though your tattoo will look like it’s sitting on the surface of your skin, the ink will actually be on a deeper layer of skin, called the dermis.

 What Your Melanin Means for Your Choice of Colors

 So now you know your undertone, but what does that mean for your color choices?

 If you have a cooler undertone, there is less melanin standing between your tattoo and the surface layer of your skin.
 That means it won’t really interfere with the way it looks.
 Any color you choose will probably show just fine, although blue and red pigments will show most clearly.

 If you have warmer undertones, things get a bit trickier.
 Since you have more melanin, the colors in your tattoo will show up differently when filtered through your complexion.
 Just like your blue veins show up on the green side, the pigments of your tattoo will show up warmer than they should.
 If this is the case for you, we recommended that you get a tattoo with warm colors that match your complexion.

 Undertone is a big factor, and an underappreciated one, in selecting the right tattoo colors, but that doesn’t mean your skin tone is completely irrelevant.

 Here are the pigments that will show up especially well with your skin color: